Blackpool drivers warned as gas pipe work begins on major route

 Blackpool drivers are being warned of delays as one of the town’s major north to south routes once again undergoes roadworks.

-Vital work to replace an ageing gas pipe will take place in Devonshire Road, with bosses saying it will last until the end of August.
+Vital work to replace an ageing gas pipe is taking place in Devonshire Road, with bosses saying it will last until the end of August.

 It follows work on the road last year by Network Rail, which caused tailbacks.